-Trump, Moon set to take questions in Seoul
+Trump: It's 'time to act with urgency' against North Korea's nuclear ambitions

 Story highlights

-- Trump and Moon are set to take questions
+- Trump and Moon took questions at a joint news conference

 - Trade and North Korea are the top issues

-Seoul (CNN)President Donald Trump and South Korean President Moon Jae-in are set to field questions from reporters Tuesday, hours after the US President touched down here for the first time.
+"The United States stands prepared to defend itself and its allies using the full range of our unmatched military capabilities if need be," Trump said.

+Moon said earlier that he and Trump carried out "candid" talks about the North Korean issue, and agreed to scale up regional deployments of allies military forces.
+Moon said the US and South Korea must "maintain strong stance toward North Korea's threats."

-With tensions still flaring over the quickening pace of North Korea's nuclear and ballistic missile programs, Trump's visit here marks a critical moment in the US-South Korea alliance -- and a test.
+The joint news conference came as tensions flare over the quickening pace of North Korea's nuclear and ballistic missile programs.
+Trump's visit here marks a critical moment in the US-South Korea alliance -- and a test.
 Trump has sought to push a more aggressive approach to the North Korean threat, whereas Moon rose to power on a platform of increased dialogue with Pyongyang.

 Trump has also been fiercely critical of KORUS, the free trade agreement between the US and South Korea, suggesting earlier this year he might terminate it, and Trump is expected to press Moon for changes to the deal.